Skip to main content

 Main Institutions

-The missions of monitoring, evaluating, planning, mobilizing and managing the water resources in quantity and quality are the responsibility of the Ministry of Public Works, Hydraulics and Basic Infrastructure, within which a separate Minister was appointed in 2023 for the Hydraulics division.
+The missions of monitoring, evaluating, planning, mobilizing and managing the water resources in quantity and quality are the responsibility of the Ministry of Public Works, Hydraulics and Basic Infrastructure, within which a separate Minister for the Hydraulics division was appointed in a 2023 presidential decree.

-The Water Law establishes the institutional framework for integrated water management.
+The Water Law establishes the institutional framework for integrated water resources management.
 The Conseil national consultatif des ressources en eau (National Advisory Council on Water Resources) is responsible for assessing strategies and instruments for the implementation of the National Water Plan.
-The Autorité de regulation de l’eau (Water Regulation Authority) oversees all public water services in particular regarding norm and regulation application and cost and quality monitoring.
+The Autorité de regulation de l’eau (Water Regulation Authority) oversees all public water services in particular regarding standards and regulation application, tariffs definition and quality monitoring.

 Furthermore, the Agence Nationale des Barrages et Transferts (ANBT: National Agency of Dams and Transfers) is in charge of implementing the plans and programs for the mobilisation and transfer of surface water resources and is the contracting authority for construction and renovation projects.

-All studies and assessments of hydraulic resources falls under the authority of the Agence nationale des Ressources Hydrauliques (ANRH: National Hydraulic Resources Agency).
+All studies and assessments of hydraulic resources fall under the authority of the Agence Nationale des Ressources Hydriques (ANRH: National Water Resources Agency).

 Area of expertise